ar1o/AWSDelegator/README.md

 ## Server Setup
 ####Credentials
-In Unix/OSX create folder named .aws in your root folder For windows, create a folder named .aws in your default user folder
+In Unix/OSX create folder named .aws in your root folder

+For windows, create a folder named .aws in your default user folder.
+For example:

-     For example:  ‘C:\Users\username\.aws’
+     C:\Users\username\.aws

 Within this folder, create a file named credentials with the following saved to it:

      [default]